jules2689/trudeau/trudeau/2020-04-21/post_news.md

 **Reporter**:
-I think we're getting more clarity on the questions that were ran by Andrew scheer, the conservative leader, but planes coming back from china empty. and gotten a statement from the Minister of public services and procurement on what happened.
+I think we're getting more clarity on the questions that were ran by Andrew  the conservative leader, but planes coming back from china empty. and gotten a statement from the Minister of public services and procurement on what happened.
 Two planes did come back from shanghai without their lead of PPE.
 Gear they were sent to get.